-How many people in life turn to God looking for love and forgiveness from their Father in heaven?
+How many people in life are walking around looking for love and forgiveness from their Father in heaven?

 If you’re like the rest of us, you have probably messed up once or twice in your life.
 We all make mistakes!
 As it says in Ecclesiastes 7:20, “Not a single person on earth is always good and never sins” (NLT).
 However, there is also a danger in thinking that you are only a sinner.
 Every time we fall, there is the risk that we will be too discouraged to get back up again.
 The next step after sin is repentance; yet sometimes, we find it hard to move on.

-In Psalm 130, King David exclaimed, “Out of the depths I call out to you . . .”
-The Jewish sages explain that the “depths” David was referring to was the depths of sin.
+In Psalm 130 King David exclaims, “Out of the depths I call out to you…” The Jewish sages explain that the “depths” David is referring to is the depths of sin.
 Sometimes when we sin, we feel so low and so far from God.
 We feel like we are deep in the gutters of life.
 How can we possibly climb out?
 How can we face our God again?
 We feel distant, unlovable, and unworthy.

 Imagine that you open the newspaper today and you see an ad with your name on it: “Dear _____.
 Meet me in church on Sunday at noon.
 All is forgiven.
 I love you.
 Your Father.”
-Believe it — God is sending us this message every day!
+Believe it — God is sending us this message — all is forgiven — every day!
 We just need to turn to God in repentance, and He will do the rest.